 Display contents of a certificate.
-You can display the contents of a certificate or digital ID with the following Windows command:
+You can display the contents of a certificate or digital ID in PKCS#12 format with the following Windows command:

+'''

 certutil -dump -p demo demo_signer_rsa_2048.p12

+'''

-Display certificate contents with OpenSSL:
+Display the contents of a certificate in PEM encoding with OpenSSL:

+'''

-openssl x509 -inform DER -in demo_recipient_1.pem -noout -text
+openssl x509 -inform PEM -in demo recipient 1.pem -noout -text

+'''

 Extract the public key from a digital ID to create a certificate with OpenSSL.
-If you have a digital ID (with public and private key) and need a corresponding certificate (with the private key only) for others to encrypt documents, you can use the following command:
+If you have a digital ID in PKCS#12 format (with public and private key) and need a corresponding certificate in PEM encoding (with the public key only) for others to encrypt documents, you can use the following command which will prompt for the password:

 '''

-openssl pkcs12 -in demo_signer_rsa_2048.p12 -clcerts -nokeys -out ←
+openssl pkcs12 -in demo_recipient_1.p12 -clcerts -nokeys -out ← demo_signer_rsa_2048.pem

-demo_signer_rsa_2048.pem

 '''